rpmuller/ePubs/WesternPhilosophy.md

 pubpc-"

-Except for the words "by the light of nature and reason/' this might have been written in the nineteenth century.
+Except for the words "by the light of nature and reason," this might have been written in the nineteenth century.

 In Locke's theory of government, 1 repeat, there is little that